nirajdevpandey/Emotion-Detection-from-Speech/README.md

 Find complete 2800 stimuli here on my google drive - https://drive.google.com/drive/u/0/my-drive

-Ensembles are created by @dhawal thakkar.
+Ensembles are created by @dhawal.
 Heartily Thanks to him

 # For prediction
 put input files (for which you want to predict emotion) in folder name new_test_sounds